Director of Development for Annual Programs; Assistant Men's Basketball Coach

 If anyone should understand what is near and dear to the heart it is Luke because he has experienced it firsthand through Sterling College.
 Luke has a history with this school which has been a large piece of his heart - his parents attended Sterling as well as he and his wife.
-He now works as the Head Golf Coach and the Assistant Men's Basketball Coach.
+He now works as the Director of Development for Annual Programs and the Assistant Men's Basketball Coach.

 Erin originally found herself at Sterling College as a student in 2003.
 Since then, she has graduated, served as the Resident Director of McCreery Hall, married, moved to Colorado, and finally returned to the charming town of Sterling where she now works at her alma mater as the Visit Experience Coordinator.
 She found herself back here when her husband, Luke, accepted a coaching position here.